Omaha, Neb - January 6, 2014

-Linoma Software is proud to announce comprehensive updates to its secure FTP server software, GoAnywhere Services™, with the release of version 3.4.
+Linoma Software [now HelpSystems] is proud to announce comprehensive updates to its secure FTP server software, GoAnywhere Services, with the release of version 3.4.
 New features are specifically designed to promote user collaboration and secure file transfers.

 "We know services like Dropbox and Google Drive are really tempting because they're so easily accessible," said Steve Luebbe, Lead Software Engineer for GoAnywhere.
 "We also know that third party file sharing is a nightmare for the IT team, especially those charged with maintaining compliance with HIPAA, PCI DSS, SOX and other regulations.
 We wanted GoAnywhere Services to deliver the convenience of cloud-base services, but also incorporate the rigorous security features many organizations require."